AnindyaMajumder/Uttor-AI/README.md

 By using the same embedding model for queries and document fragments, the system ensures that both are represented in a common semantic space.
 A similarity threshold is applied if the highest cosine score falls below a predetermined cutoff; the system informs the user that it cannot locate a relevant passage and suggests rephrasing or providing additional detail.

 #### 6. Do the results seem relevant?
 If not, what might improve them (e.g. better chunking, better embedding model, larger document)?
 Overall, the retrieved passages align pretty well with user queries.
+Mapping the font with unicode would be great for robust text extraction.
 Introducing post‑OCR cleaning, such as common misrecognition corrections for specific Bangla characters to reduce OCR errors.
 Also, labelling a small subset of query–passage pairs manually and fine-tuning a cross‑encoder reranker, thereby improving precision on top results.

 ## 📚 API Documentation